-Investment Strategy Statement (ISS)
+Investment strategy statement (ISS)

 The Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016 were published and came into force on 1 November 2016.
-This requires the administering authority to have in place an Investment Strategy Statement (ISS), which replaced the previous Statement of Investment Principles (SIP).
+This requires the administering authority to have in place an investment strategy statement (ISS), which replaced the previous statement of investment principles (SIP).

-The ISS is a document that, replaces and largely replicates, the previous SIP.
+This is a document that, replaces and largely replicates, the previous SIP.
 Authorities are required to prepare and maintain an ISS which documents how the investment strategy for the Fund is determined and implemented.
 The ISS is required to cover a number of areas, specifically:

 - the requirement to invest money across a wide range of investments

 - an assessment of the suitability of particular investments and investment types

 - the maximum percentage authorities deem should be allocated to different asset classes or types of investment, although limits on allocations to any asset class are not prescribed as is currently the case under the 2009 Regulations